From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: Abstract

-In this work, we conduct an empirical study of APR techniques on Java regression bugs.
-To facilitate our study, we introduce \mbox{\textsc{RegMiner4APR}}, a high-quality benchmark of Java regression bugs integrated into a framework designed to facilitate APR research.
-The current benchmark includes 99 regression bugs collected from 32 widely used real-world Java GitHub repositories.
+In this work, we conduct an empirical study of APR techniques on regression bugs.
+To facilitate our study, we introduce \mbox{\textsc{\firstrevision{RegressionBug4APR}}}, a high-quality benchmark of Java \firstrevision{and Python} regression bugs integrated into a framework designed to facilitate APR research.
+The current benchmark includes \firstrevision{200} regression bugs collected from widely used real-world GitHub repositories.
 We begin by conducting an in-depth analysis of the benchmark, demonstrating its diversity and quality.
 Building on this foundation, we empirically evaluate the capabilities of APR to regression bugs by assessing both traditional APR tools and advanced LLM-based APR approaches.
 Our experimental results show that classical APR tools fail to repair any bugs, while LLM-based APR approaches exhibit promising potential.
-Motivated by these results, we investigate impact of incorporating bug-inducing change information into LLM-based APR approaches for fixing regression bugs.
-Our results highlight that this context-aware enhancement significantly improves the performance of LLM-based APR, yielding 1.8× more successful repairs compared to using LLM-based APR without such context.
+Motivated by these results, we investigate impact of incorporating bug-inducing change information into LLM-based APR approaches for fixing regression bugs. \firstrevision{We further conduct an ablation study to disaggregate the contribution of each contextual element within the bug-inducing change information.} Our results highlight that this context-aware enhancement significantly improves the performance of LLM-based APR, \firstrevision{yielding 1.6×} more successful repairs compared to using LLM-based APR without such context. \firstrevision{Moreover, our findings are consistent across both Java and Python benchmarks, providing preliminary evidence for the generalizability of our findings.}

 \keywords{Regression Bugs, Regression Repair, Automated Program Repair, Benchmark, Large Language Models}

 \ccsdesc[500]{Software and its engineering~Software testing and debugging} \ccsdesc[500]{General and reference~Empirical studies}